thibaultduponchelle/perlres/CONTRIBUTING.md

 Take github emojis from this [list](https://gist.github.com/rxaviers/7360908)

 #### Emojies in titles
-- Categories (means `## Second level title`) should have an emoji.
+- Categories (means `## :rocket: Second level title`) should have an emoji.
 - Sub Categories (means `### Tird level title`) should NOT have an emoji

 #### Emojies in list items

-- Emojies does not always have a meaning
-For instance for **CMS** software I use :memo:, :pencil:, :clipboard: and friends...
+Emojies does not always have a meaning for instance for **CMS** software I use :memo:, :pencil:, :clipboard: and friends...

-But sometimes I use something else related to the software itself : **ACT** has a seat because it's related to conferences and people sitting in a room to listen talks.
+Sometimes I use something else related to the software itself : **ACT** has a seat because it's related to conferences and people sitting in a room to listen talks.

 Another example is webframeworks that are generaly are animals (because I needed a lot of different emojies).